TheFauxFox/FuckWindows/README.md

 * I hate telemetry
 * I hate bloatware
 * I hate Windows
-* I don't want to pay for activation
+* I don't want to pay for activation *don't steal software, this is satire*

 This will be my fun new script to setup Windows 10 to the same, semi-debloated -- yet still functional -- state every time.